Tomahawkd/tomahawkd.github.io/course/postgraduate/forensics.md

 # W5: Legal Framework
 ## Key pieces of legislation
 1. [Computer Misuse Act](https://www.legislation.gov.uk/ukpga/1990/18/crossheading/computer-misuse-offences)

+**Amendments**
+The amendments to the Computer Misuse Act 1990 by Part 5 of the Police and Justice Act 2006 are:
+- Section 35.
+Unauthorised access to computer material, punishable by up to 2 years in prison or a fine or both
+- Section 36.
+Unauthorised acts with intent to impair operation of computer, etc. punishable by up to 10 years in prison or a fine or both.
+This covers Denial of Service (DoS) attacks.
+- Section 37.
+Making, supplying or obtaining articles intended for use in computer misuse offences, punishable by up to 2 years in prison or a fine or both

 2. [Investigatory Powers Act](https://www.legislation.gov.uk/ukpga/2016/25/contents/enacted)

+**Provisions of the Act**
+- introduced new powers, and restated existing ones, for UK intelligence agencies and law enforcement to carry out targeted interception of communications, bulk collection of communications data, and bulk interception of communications;
+- created an Investigatory Powers Commission (IPC) to oversee the use of all investigatory powers, alongside the oversight provided by the Intelligence and Security Committee of Parliament and the Investigatory Powers Tribunal.
+The IPC consists of a number of serving or former senior judges.
+It combined and replaced the powers of the Interception of Communications Commissioner, Intelligence Services Commissioner, and Chief Surveillance Commissioner;
+- established a requirement for a judge serving on the IPC to review warrants for accessing the content of communications and equipment interference authorised by a Secretary of State before they come into force;
+- required communication service providers (CSPs) to retain UK internet users' "Internet connection records" – which websites were visited but not the particular pages and not the full browsing history – for one year;
+- allowed 48 authorities such as police, intelligence officers and other government department managers (including HMRC, the Department of Health, the Food Standards Agency, the Gambling Commission, the Department for Work and Pensions, and the Department for Transport) to see the Internet connection records, as part of a targeted and filtered investigation, without a warrant;
+- permitted the police and intelligence agencies to carry out targeted equipment interference, that is, hacking into computers or devices to access their data, and bulk equipment interference for national security matters related to foreign investigations;
+- placed a legal obligation on CSPs to assist with targeted interception of data, and communications and equipment interference in relation to an investigation; foreign companies are not required to engage in bulk collection of data or communications;
+- maintained an existing requirement on CSPs in the UK to have the ability to remove encryption applied by the CSP; foreign companies are not required to remove encryption;
+- put the Wilson Doctrine* on a statutory footing for the first time as well as safeguards for other sensitive professions such as journalists, lawyers and doctors;
+- provided local government with some investigatory powers, for example to investigate someone fraudulently claiming benefits, but not access to Internet connection records;
+- created a new criminal offence for unlawfully accessing internet data;
+- created a new criminal offence for a CSP or someone who works for a CSP to reveal that data has been requested.

 ## Regulation of security technologies
 The following principles for the handling of digital electronic evidence come from